-For instance, consider the hand movements necessary to pour a beer or milk (see Figures 32 & 33).
+It’s challenging to reliably extract details from every video because many activities look similar.
+For example, consider the hand movements necessary to pour a beer versus milk (see Figure 39).
 These two actions derive from a common ancestor, and what makes them distinct is the specific object liquid.
-This situation creates a shortcut for the HAR model that only requires learning to recognize the pouring-liquid action.
+This situation is a perfect example of the benefit of overlaying multiple CV models.
+For instance, the skeletal movement model can recognize the pouring-liquid action.
 Secondary computer vision (CV) systems can perform object detection to predict beer versus milk.
 A tertiary CV source could utilize a thermal camera to support the derived action of pouring hot milk.

-Figure 34 Pouring milk (KRNkMLe-j6M)
+Furthermore, it’s possible to introduce derived activities based on the labels from these model predictions.
+Suppose one wants to model when the patient goes to sleep.
+In that case, the system can factor into its calculus the patient is drinking warm milk or consuming cold beer, impacting their sleeping schedule.